 In 1990, Professor Gastaldo was named a Forschungspreisträger by the Alexander von Humboldt Stiftung, Bonn, Germany, during which time he collaborated with Dr. Walter Riegel at the Georg-August-Universität.
 Göttingen.
-In 2012, he was invited back to Germany by Dr. Carole Gee at the Steinmann Institute at the Universität Bonn, as a short-term visiting scientist.
+In 2012 and 2016, he was invited back to Germany by Dr. Carole Gee at the Steinmann Institute at the Universität Bonn, as a short-term visiting scientist.

 Professor Gastaldo is the recipient of two Fulbright Awards.
 His first, in 1982, allowed him to undertake research at the Department of Palaeobotany and Palynology, Utrecht University, The Netherlands, where he worked with Dr. Miente Boersma.
 His second is at Rhodes University in Grahamstown, South Africa, where he was in 2013 on a teaching and research fellowship.
 There, he collaborated with Dr. Rose Prevec and Dr. Johann Neveling, Council for Geoscience, Pretoria.